 - fresh strawberries - some fresh, because the taste of fresh strawberries is very bright and vibrant

 - limes and sugar - these are optional garnishes

 These margaritas are made without triple sec.
 And that doesn't mean you can't add it but there isn't any in these - and not everyone has triple sec or wants to use it.
 This is a really simple, basic ingredient strawberry margarita.

 The secret ingredient you need to be using in your strawberry margaritas is frozen limeade.

 It does the trick, it's that super special extra something that just makes these the best.

-I also prefer the Jose Cuervo silver tequila, to me it tastes crisper and has a bite more bite.
+I also prefer the Jose Cuervo silver tequila, to me it tastes crisper and has a bit more bite.

 The other secret ingredient is not really an ingredient but more so the correct measurements of each ingredient for that perfect frozen margarita texture.

 Preferably a good one, I use a blendtec so it comes out with that perfect frozen margarita consistency.
-But if you don’t fear not – they will still taste awesome.
+But if you don't have a blendtec blender, fear not - they will still taste awesome.

-Add a sugar rim (or not) for an extra bit of fancy fancy.
+Add a sugar rim (or not) for an extra bit of fancy.